-Public History is the interpretation of the past for popular audiences in the nonacademic settings.
-This course introduces students to the field of public history, including the subfields of museum studies, archival studies, oral history, historic site interpretation and historic preservation.
-Expert guest speakers, field trips and case studies expose students to a variety of professional career options.
+Public History is the interpretation of the past for popular audiences in nonacademic settings.
+This course introduces students to the field of public history, including the subfields of museum studies, archival studies, oral history, historic site interpretation, and historic preservation.
+Expert guest speakers, field trips, and case studies expose students to a variety of professional career options.
 Cross-listed with HIS225.

-CHP250: Internship (3-6 Credits)
+CHP255: Internship in Cultural and Historic Preservation (3 Credits)